arrow-kt/arrow/kategory-docs/docs/docs/datatypes/ior/README.md

 ```

-When we look at the `Monad` or `Applicative` instances of `Ior`, we can see that they actually requires a `Semigroup` instance on the left side.
+When we look at the `Monad` or `Applicative` instances of `Ior`, we can see that they actually require a `Semigroup` instance on the left side.
-This is because `Ior` will actually accumulate failures on the left side, very similar to how the [`Validated`](/docs/datatypes/validated) data type does.
+This is because `Ior` will actually accumulate failures on the left side, very similarly to how the [`Validated`](/docs/datatypes/validated) data type does.
 This means we can accumulate data on the left side while also being able to short-circuit upon the first right-side-only value.
 For example, sometimes, we might want to accumulate warnings together with a valid result and only halt the computation on a "hard error"
-Here's an example of how we might be able to do that:
+Here's an example of how we are able to do that:

 ```kotlin:ank
 import kategory.*